-Located in an amazing vista overlooking the St. Lawrence River, this historic site was home to North America’s first maritime radio station, installed by Marconi’s Wireless Telegraph Company in 1904, which was declared a national historic event in 2011.
-To commemorate this historic event, a plaque was installed on site on September 29, 2012.
-Visit the exhibits Marconi and the Story of Radio Communications and Pointe-à-la-Renommée: The Space of a Lifetime to learn more about the lives of the radio operators, lightkeepers and their families.
+Located in an amazing setting overlooking the St. Lawrence River, this historic site was home to North America’s first maritime radio station, installed by Marconi’s Wireless Telegraph Company in 1904, which was declared a national historic event in 2011.
+To commemorate this event, a commemorative plaque was installed on site on September 29, 2012.
+Visit the exhibits Marconi and the Story of Radio Communications and Pointe-à-la-Renommée (Fame Point): The Space of a Lifetime to learn more about the lives of the radio operators, lightkeepers and their families.

 Visit the most travelled lighthouse in the world!
 After 20 years of exile in the Port of Québec, it was returned to its original site in 1997.